Soccer-World-Zaccheroni's flair faces acid test with Japan

 His contract status is a mystery and he has been linked with numerous jobs in Italy, which he has continued to downplay.

-A first last-eight appearance could help return his reputation to its previous heady heights in Italy and leave the Blue Samurai looking for his replacement for their Asian Cup defence in Australia in January (Editing by Mike Collett)
+A first last-eight appearance could help return his reputation to its previous heady heights in Italy and leave the Blue Samurai looking for his replacement for their Asian Cup defence in Australia in January.